jajajasalu2/CHIP-8/README.md

 For more information visit https://en.wikipedia.org/wiki/CHIP-8

 ##How to run##
-On linux, install cargo and clone the repo.
+On linux, install the necessary SDL libraries, cargo and clone the repo.
 ```
 git clone https://github.com/jajajasalu2/CHIP-8
 sudo apt update